kennethlarotyamat/project16/media/text/translationFiles/rds1.md

 forest to collect honey and
 scents from blooming flowers.

-Come, my love, to the sacred grove
+Come, my love, to our place: the hallowed grove where an ambience of love floats above the aromas of the spring forest

 *       *       *       *       *